giampaolo/psutil/docs/performance.rst

 If you're dealing with a single :class:`Process` instance and need to retrieve multiple process information, use :meth:`Process.oneshot`.
-Each method call issue a separate system call, but the OS often returns multiple fields at once, which :meth:`oneshot` caches for later use.
+Each method call issue a separate system call, but the OS often returns multiple fields at once, which :meth:`Process.oneshot` caches for later use.

 Slow: